dotnet/corefx/Documentation/project-docs/glossary.md

 ### LINQ

-Introduced in .NET Framework 3.5, LINQ is designed to make data processing easier.
+Introduced in .NET Framework 3.5, LINQ's goal to make data processing easier.
 LINQ is primarily a collection of methods that extend `IEnumerable` and `IEnumerable<T>`.
 LINQ is intended to be used with extension methods (added in C# 3.0 and VB 9.0 at the same time as .NET Framework 3.5 was released) allowing for a function style of programing.

 For example to filter an array before LINQ the following would be done: